jh3899/mentorship-2022/docs/README.md

 - [Jekyll Docs](https://jekyllrb.com/docs/)

 ## How to edit
-Navigate to the `gh-pages` branch in the repo.
-You can also access it directly through [this link](https://github.com/SASE-Drexel/mentorship-profiles/tree/gh-pages)

 Mentor and mentee profiles are stored in `.md` files under the `/collections` folder.
 Each file is rendered onto a template under `_layouts/post.html`

 The entire website is built upon the html templates found in `_layouts` and `_includes`.
 To move content around, edit the HTML tags in those folders and rebuild the site.